marktrr/TruthTable/README.md

 # Truth Table

 This project is used to convert an expression from a prefix to a suffix.
-Then convert the expression to a truth table
+Then convert the expression to a truth table.

 ## How It Work?